codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the chameleon who couldn't change color?
-They had a reptile dysfunction.
+"Dad, do you think it's going to snow this winter?"
+"I dont know, its all up in the air"

 ## Daily Trivia

-Which computer hardware device provides an interface for all other connected devices to communicate?
+In computing, what does LAN stand for?
- 1. Central Processing Unit
+ 1. Local Area Network
- 2. Hard Disk Drive
+ 2. Land Address Navigation
- 3. Random Access Memory
+ 3. Light Access Node
- 4. Motherboard
+ 4. Long Antenna Node

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Local Area Network
 </details>